BREAST RECONSTRUCTION IN HOUSTON & WEBSTER, TX

 The Woman’s Health and Cancer Rights Act of 1998 requires all health insurance providers to cover breast reconstruction procedures.
 However, the total cost of the procedure will vary, depending on your insurance carrier and plan.

 Your recovery period will vary, depending on the type of breast reconstruction you had.
-Most breast reconstruction surgeries require 2 – 4 days overnight stay before being discharged to go back home.
+Most breast reconstruction surgeries require 2 – 4 days of overnight stay before being discharged to go back home.
+In any case, following the post-operative instructions given to you by your surgeon is crucial.

-Below is a general timeline of what patients can expect during the recovery process, but it is important to follow the post-operative instructions given to you by your surgeon as you heal.
+Below is a general timeline of what patients can expect during the recovery process.

 Showering 2 – 3 days